 - Good range of colors and sizes

-- May not suit runners with high arches, as there’s too little support
+- Does not suit runners with high arches, as there’s too little support

 Top Guidance Marathon Shoe

 6. Saucony Guide 14

 Guidance shoes are very similar to stability shoes.
 Just like stability shoes, they have a medial post to prevent the foot rolling inwards while you’re running.
 They’re just a little less supportive, so if you need a tiny bit more stability but not a full-on stability shoe, then these may be for you.

 A medial post is a particular section of the midsole that’s firmer than the rest.
 This shoe has one in the form of Saucony’s TPU guidance frame, which keeps the foot in the right position as you move.